 Cloud Trace overview

-Because Cloud Trace collects latency data from App Engine, HTTP(S) load balancers, and applications instrumented with the Cloud Trace API, it can help you answer the following questions:
+Because Cloud Trace receives latency data from some Google Cloud services, such as App Engine, and from applications instrumented with the Cloud Trace API, it can help you answer the following questions:

 • How long does it take my application to handle a given request?